WhoIsJack/tissue_exploder/README.md

 You have several options:
 - Download tissueRipper.py and put it in the working directory you want to use it in.
 Not a real installation but works fine.
 - Download tissueRipper-0.9.zip, unpack it and run "python setup.py install" in the unpacked directory.
-- For windows x64 only -- Download tissueRipper-0.9.win-amd64.exe, run it and follow the installation wizard.
+- For windows x64 only -- Download tissueRipper-0.9.win-amd64.exe, run it and follow the installation wizard. **NOTE:** This has been tested on different machines but did not work on all of them.
+Use one of the other means of installing if this fails!